raspberrypilearning/target-practice/en/step_2.md

 ---
 def draw():
 # Things to do in every frame
-    fill('cyan') # Set the fill color for the sky to cyan rect(0, 0, 400, 250) # Draw a rectangle for the sky with these values for x, y, width, height fill('lightgreen') # Set the fill color for the grass to light green rect(0, 250, 400, 150) # Draw a rectangle for the grass with these values for x, y, width, height
+    fill('cyan')  # Set the fill colour for the sky to cyan rect(0, 0, 400, 250)  # Draw a rectangle for the sky with these values for x, y, width, height fill('lightgreen')  # Set the fill colour for the grass to light green rect(0, 250, 400, 150)  # Draw a rectangle for the grass with these values for x, y, width, height

 --- /code ---

-**Tip:** 💡 We have added comments to our code, like `# Set the fill color for the sky to cyan`, to tell you what it does.
+**Tip:** 💡 We have added comments to our code, like `# Set the fill colour for the sky to cyan`, to tell you what it does.
 You don't need to add comments to your code, but they are helpful to remind you what lines of code do.

 --- /task ---